pinobatch/numism/gameboy/exercise/README.md

   execution at left, and see results after execution at right.
   After `AF` result word are flags `ZNHC`, with space written instead of each flag that is clear (0).
-* `LAST INT`: The address of the called IRQ handler, or FF if none was called.
+* `LAST INT`: The address of the called IRQ handler (40-60), or FF if none was called.

 Controls